natcap/invest.users-guide/source/habitat_quality.rst

 * **[Workspace]\\output** folder:

   * **deg_sum_out_c.tif** -- Relative level of habitat degradation on the current landscape.
 A high score in a grid cell means habitat degradation in the cell is high relative to other cells.
-Grid cells with non-habitat land cover (LULC with Hj = 0) get a degradation score of 0.
+Grid cells with non-habitat land cover (LULC with :math:`H_j` = 0) get a degradation score of 0.
 This is a mapping of degradation scores calculated with equation (3).

   * **deg_sum_out_f.tif** -- Relative level of habitat degradation on the future landscape.
 A high score in a grid cell means habitat degradation in the cell is high relative to other cells.
 This output is only created if a future LULC map is given as input.
-Grid cells with non-habitat land cover (LULC with Hj = 0) get a degradation score of 0.
+Grid cells with non-habitat land cover (LULC with :math:`H_j` = 0) get a degradation score of 0.
 This is a mapping of degradation scores calculated with equation (3).

   * **quality_out_c.tif** -- Relative level of habitat quality on the current landscape.
 Higher numbers indicate better habitat quality vis-a-vis the distribution of habitat quality across the rest of the landscape.
 Areas on the landscape that are not habitat get a quality score of 0.
 This quality score is unitless and does not refer to any particular biodiversity measure.
 This is a mapping of habitat qulaity scores calculated with equation (4).

   * **quality_out_f.tif** -- Relative level of habitat quality on the future landscape.
 Higher numbers indicate better habitat quality vis-a-vis the distribution of habitat quality across the rest of the landscape.
 This output is only created if a future LULC map is given as input.
 Areas on the landscape that are not habitat get a quality score of 0.
 This quality score is unitless and does not refer to any particular biodiversity measure.
 This is a mapping of habitat qulaity scores calculated with equation (4).

   * **rarity_c.tif**  -- Relative habitat rarity on the current landscape vis-a-vis the baseline map.
 This output is only created if a baseline LULC map is given as input.
-This map gives each grid cell's value of Rx (see equation (6)).
+This map gives each grid cell's value of :math:`R_x` (see equation (6)).
 The rarer the habitat type in a grid cell is vis-a-vis its abundance on the baseline landscape, the higher the grid cell's value in rarity_c.tif.

   * **rarity_f.tif**  -- Relative habitat rarity on the future landscape vis-a-vis the baseline map.
 This output is only created if both baseline and future LULC maps are given as input.
-This map gives each grid cell's value of Rx (see equation (6)).
-The rarer the habitat type in a grid cell is vis-a-vis its abundance on the baseline landscape, the higher the grid cell's value in rarity_c.tif.
+This map gives each grid cell's value of :math:`R_x` (see equation (6)).
+The rarer the habitat type in a grid cell is vis-a-vis its abundance on the baseline landscape, the higher the grid cell's value in rarity_f.tif.

 * **[Workspace]\\intermediate** folder: